-The seed cotton is cleaned and dried in the seed-cotton cleaning systems.
-In the typical 1st stage seed-cotton cleaning system (Fig. 3), seed cotton is pneumatically conveyed with heated air from either the feed control or module feeder through a dryer to the seed-cotton cleaning machinery.
-The seed cotton is pulled directly into the seed-cotton cleaning machinery and separated from the conveying airstream by the cleaning mechanism (called a "hot-air" cleaner) or separated from the conveying air via a screened separator and dropped into the cleaning machinery.
+The seed cotton is cleaned and dried in the seedcotton cleaning systems.
+In the typical 2nd stage seed-cotton cleaning system (Fig. 3), seed cotton drops from the 1st stage seed-cotton cleaning system machinery into the hot air pneumatic conveying system of the 2nd stage seed-cotton cleaning system via a rotary airlock and blow box.
+The seed cotton is pulled directly into the 2nd stage seed-cotton cleaning machinery and separated from the conveying airstream by the cleaning mechanism (called a "hot-air" cleaner) or separated from the conveying air via a screened separator and dropped into the cleaning machinery.
 Seed-cotton cleaning machinery includes cleaners or extractors.
 Each stage often employs two cleaners in series.
 This system removes foreign matter that includes rocks, soil, sticks, hulls, and leaf material.
-The airstream from the 1st stage seed-cotton cleaning system continues through a centrifugal fan to an abatement system; generally one or more cyclones.
+The airstream from the 2nd stage seed-cotton cleaning system continues through a centrifugal fan to an abatement system; generally one or more cyclones.
 This cleaning system may use air heated up to 117°C (350°F) at the seed cotton and air mixing point to accomplish drying during transport (ASABE, 2007).
 Based on system configuration, the airstream temperature at the abatement device could range from ambient to about 50% of the mixing-point temperature.
 The material handled by the abatement system is typically the same as that removed by the seed-cotton cleaning machinery (rocks, soil, sticks, hulls, and leaf material) and lint extracted with the trash (Fig. 4).

 Figure 3.
-Typical cotton gin 1st stage seed-cotton cleaning system layout (Courtesy Lummus Corporation, Savannah, GA).
+Typical cotton gin 2nd stage seed-cotton cleaning system layout (Courtesy Lummus Corporation, Savannah, GA).

 Figure 4.
-Photograph of typical trash captured by the 1st stage seed-cotton cleaning system cyclones.
+Photograph of typical trash captured by the 2nd stage seed-cotton cleaning system cyclones.

 Cyclones are the most common particulate matter abatement devices used at cotton gins.
 Standard cyclone designs used at cotton ginning facilities are the 2D2D and 1D3D (Whitelock et al., 2009).
 The first D in the designation indicates the length of the cyclone barrel relative to the cyclone barrel diameter and the second D indicates the length of the cyclone cone relative to the cyclone barrel diameter.
-A standard 2D2D cyclone (Fig. 5) has an inlet height of D/2 and width of D/4 and design inlet velocity of 15.2 ± 2 m/s (3000 ± 400) fpm).
-The standard 1D3D cyclone (Fig. 5) has the same inlet dimensions as the 2D2D or may have the original 1D3D inlet with height of D and width D/8, but has a design inlet velocity of 16.3 ± 2 m/s $(3200 \pm 400 \text{ fpm}).$
+A standard 2D2D cyclone (Fig. 5) has an inlet height of D/2 and width of D/4 and design inlet velocity of 15.2 ± 2 m/s (3000 ± 400 fpm).
+The standard 1D3D cyclone (Fig. 5) has the same inlet dimensions as the 2D2D or may have the original 1D3D inlet with height of D and width D/8.
+Also, it has a design inlet velocity of 16.3 ± 2 m/s (3200 ± 400 fpm).

-The objective of this study was to collect additional PM10 emission factor data for 1st stage seed-cotton cleaning systems with cyclones for emissions control at cotton gins located in regions across the cotton belt based on EPA-approved stack sampling methodologies.
+The objective of this study was to collect additional PM{10} emission factor data for 2^{nd} stage seed-cotton cleaning systems with cyclones for emissions control at cotton gins located in regions across the cotton belt based on EPA-approved stack sampling methodologies.